 Goodwill is tested for impairment on an annual basis in our fourth fiscal quarter or more frequently if indicators of impairment exist.
 The performance of the test involves a two-step process.
 The first step of the impairment test involves comparing the fair value of our reporting units with each respective reporting unit's carrying amount, including goodwill.
 We determine the fair value of reporting units using the income approach with a reconciliation of the total reporting unit fair value to our total market capitalization.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the second step of the goodwill impairment test is performed to determine the amount of any impairment loss.
 The second step of the goodwill impairment test involves comparing the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill and an impairment charge is recorded for any excess carrying amount over fair value.
-We monitor the indicators for goodwill impairment testing between annual tests.
-Certain adverse business conditions impacting one or more reporting units would cause us to test goodwill for impairment on an interim basis.
+We monitor the indicators for goodwill impairment on an interim basis.
 We also evaluate long-lived assets for impairment which requires impairment evaluation on long-lived assets used in operations when indicators of impairment are present.
 Reviews are performed to determine whether the carrying value of assets is impaired, based on a comparison of undiscounted expected future cash flows to the carrying value of the related net assets.
 If this comparison indicates that there is impairment, the impaired asset is written down to fair value, which is typically calculated using discounted expected future cash flows and a discount rate based upon our weighted average cost of capital adjusted for risks associated with the related operations.
-Impairment is based on the excess of the carrying amount over the fair value of those assets.
+Impairment is based on the excess of the carrying amount over the fair value of the seasets.